-Because the discs are driven, they give the onions speed and they will be placed between the next row, so rolling back is limited.
+Because the discs are driven, they give speed to the onions and they will come to rest between the next row of onions, which limits rolling back.

-The depth can be adjusted with an adjustable depth wheel that is placed between the rows.
-As a result, the discs will always maintain the correct depth no matter what the topper does.
+The depth can be adjusted with an adjustable depth wheel between the rows.
+This ensures that the discs will always maintain the right depth whatever the topper does.
 The upper arms of the parallelogram are adjustable so that the frame can still be adjusted forwards or backwards.
 This allows a tractor to grub a 3-metre bed.
 Behind the tractor is a 1.80 or 2.25 grubber to sieve the soil and grub the remaining rows.

 Below you see a 150 haulm topper that has been adapted to harvest a 3 meter full field.